 Harajuku girls An eclectic style, or rather any number of different fashion trends might fall into this category....
 See Wikipedia.

 Lolita is a fashion trend which includes various styles, most notably Gothic Lolita (GothLoli, Loli-goth) and Sweet Lolita (amaloli).
 Basically, it's about trying to emulate Victorian fashions, and also look childishly cute or even like a Victorian doll.
 Of course, as the name Lolita suggests, there can sometimes be a sexual aspect to the childish nature of the fashion trend.
-See also rorikon (sexual terms page; discretion advised).
-See Avant Gauche, Wikipedia, or Everything2 (Gothic; Sweet).
+See also lolicon (sexual terms page; discretion advised).
+See Avant Gauche, TV Tropes, Wikipedia, or Everything2 (Gothic; Sweet).

 Manba Short form of "yamanba," which means "mountain hag."
 It's a more extreme version of ganguro.
 See Wikipedia or Everything2.